forsyde/DeSyDe/tutorial.md

 optionally some constraints that the solution must obey.
 In terms of input, we then need four different files:

   1. `platform.xml` which describes the platform being mapped.
-  2. `applications.xml`, `application1.xml`, `application2.xml`, etc that describes the applications being mapped.
+  2. `application1.xml`, `application2.xml`, etc that describes the applications being mapped.
-  The applications can be separated in different files if desired, as DeSyDe read all SDF3 xmls given and build ups a model via the union of the provided applications.
+  The applications needs to be separated in different files, as DeSyDe read all SDF3 xmls given and build ups a model via the union of the provided applications.
   3. `WCETs.xml` which describes the worst case scenario execution time for any actor in any
   4. `desConst.xml` which describes the extra functional constraints of the final design.